crenwick93/llama-stack-rag/README.md

 Tip:
 - If you prefer ansible-playbook with local collections, install them however you like (e.g. ansible-galaxy collection install …).
 This repo no longer ships a collections/requirements.yml so AAP Controller will not attempt dependency installs during Project sync.
 Use an EE that includes the collections, or manage them separately.

+### EDA access to Controller (token credential)
+- The EDA rulebook activation needs access to AAP Controller to launch job templates.
+- We create an EDA credential of type “Red Hat Ansible Automation Platform” using your `AAP_HOSTNAME` and `AAP_TOKEN`:
+  - Name: AAP Controller
+  - Inputs:
+    - host: `AAP_HOSTNAME` with `/api/controller/` appended (e.g., `https://<gateway>/api/controller/`)
+    - oauth_token: `AAP_TOKEN`
+    - verify_ssl: `AAP_VALIDATE_CERTS` (default true)
+- Ensure you export `AAP_TOKEN` before running the CAAC playbook.
+The activation attaches this credential along with the ServiceNow ITSM credential so both ServiceNow and Controller access are available at runtime.

 ### What it creates
 - Name: ServiceNow ITSM Credential